navcoin/navcoin-org/content/notices/2019-09-12-navcoin-core-purple-zebra.jp.md

 ---
 layout: notices
-title: NavCoin Core 4.7.0 - Purple Zebra
+title: Navcoin Core 4.7.0 - Purple Zebra
 author: Craig MacGregor
 date: '2019-09-12T10:38:29+12:00'
 feature_image: /images/uploads/navcoin-core-4.7.0.png
 notice_categories:
   - General Notices
 ---
-Purple Zebra is the culmination of the last few months of work on NavCoin Core and includes 40 closed pull requests, many new features and important security updates & stability fixes.
+Purple Zebra is the culmination of the last few months of work on Navcoin Core and includes 40 closed pull requests, many new features and important security updates & stability fixes.
 Due to the security patches, upgrading to Purple Zebra should be considered mandatory and performed as soon as possible, especially if you are staking.
 <!--more-->